splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 To instrument a Go function in AWS Lambda for Splunk APM, follow these steps:

 #.
-Run the following command to install the ``otellambda`` and the Splunk OTel Go distribution:
+Run the following commands to install the ``otellambda`` and the Splunk OTel Go distribution:

    .. code-block:: bash